onm2000/omarm.github.io/_pages/about.md

 ---

 I am a PhD student at the NYU Center for Data Science, advised by Kyunghyun Cho and Richard Bonneau.
-I am interested in the application of machine learning to problems in computational chemistry and biology, with a focus on graph neural networks.
+I am interested in the application of machine learning to small molecules and biological datasets, with a focus on graph neural networks.
 Prior to joining NYU, I completed a Masters degree at the University of Cambridge under the supervision of
 José Miguel Hernández-Lobato.